 - Orders aren’t always filled.
 If your chosen investment never hits the price you want, the order will never be filled.

 - Can reduce potential profit amounts.
 For example, if you set a sell limit order and it’s fulfilled but a currency continues to skyrocket, you could lose out.

 What else should I know?

 A limit order is different from a stop-loss order.
 With a limit order, you’re looking for a price that’s better than your target price (whether you’re buying or selling).
 On the other hand, a stop-loss order prevents executing a transaction at a price that’s worse than your target price.

 Limit orders are one potential tool that can be used to help you trade foreign currencies and other investments.
 But they’re not the only choice.
-If you’re new to trading, learn about hedging options and consider consulting a professional or if you’re ready to go, compare forex trading tools to begin trading.
+If you’re new to trading, learn about hedging options and consider consulting a professional.

 Frequently asked questions